numpy/numpy/doc/source/reference/c-api.iterator.rst

     This is an opaque pointer type for the iterator.
 Access to its contents can only be done through the iterator API.

+.. ctype:: NpyIter_Type

+   This is the type which exposes the iterator to Python.
+Currently, no API is exposed which provides access to the values of a Python-created iterator.
+If an iterator is created in Python, it must be used in Python and vice versa.
+Such an API will likely be created in a future version.

 .. ctype:: NpyIter_IterNextFunc

    This is a function pointer for the iteration loop, returned by